HewlettPackard/python-opsramp/README.md

   - sites() -> returns a Sites object.
 Sites are used to organize devices based on location.
   - service\_maps() -> returns a ServiceMaps object.
 Service maps are used to create directed graphs of dependencies that are used in the OpsRamp UI to present human-readable graphs of the impact of service failures on each other.
+  - kb() -> returns a KnowledgeBase object.
+These are used to organize knowledge base articles and categories related to this tenant.

 import opsramp.service\_maps